s-oram/malkovich-wiki/README.md

 ## Discontinued

 Development on this project has stopped.
-[Obsidian](https://obsidian.md) does everything this app does and looks a whole better.
+I now use [Obsidian](https://obsidian.md) as it does everything Malkovich does and looks a whole better.